widgetbot-io/documentation/docs/embed/crate/tutorial.md

 ## Getting Started

 To get started with Crate, add the following basic code to your website.
-This goes in your site's HTML source at the end of your website's `head`, right before `</head>`.
+This goes in your site's HTML source at the end of your website's `head`, right before the closing `</head>` tag.
 This might be in your theme or layout's code.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@widgetbot/crate@3" async defer>